steven-halla/casino_hell/README.md

-opssum in a can candy  and coin flip better is buged shouldt give me message to play again after defeat coin flip magic menu is bugged in many ways, clicking back casts spell , cannot exit phase on coin flip is bugged it shouldnt be reading 6, this was during a magic cast, not consistant

-i am not gaining exp on coin flip or opposum in a can
+opssum in a can candy  and coin flip better is buged shouldt give me message to play again after defeat coin flip magic menu is bugged in many ways, clicking back casts spell , cannot exit phase on coin flip is bugged it shouldnt be reading 6, this was during a magic cast, not consistant shop need to label stat points for player i am not gaining exp  opposum in a can

+minor bug in coin flip is exp gain not showing up in first coin flip as the value displays before value is set

+fix the below

+            elif state.player.stamina_points <= 6 and state.player.stamina_points > 0:
+                self.game_state = "game_over_screen"